Will-Olsen/cv/index.md

 ## Currently

-Lecturer and Senior Research Officer (Level B) at the School of Pharmacy and Pharmaceutical Sciences at the University of Queensland.
+Lecturer and Research Fellow (Level B) at the School of Pharmacy and Pharmaceutical Sciences at the University of Queensland.

 ### Specialized in